History of the New Orleans Saints: 2016: 50th season

-The Saints, in their 50th season, despite having the top scoring offense in the league, finished 7-9 for the third consecutive year.
-This put them in place for the 11th overall pick in the 2017 NFL Draft.
-They picked Alvin Kamara.
+The Saints played their 50th season in 2016.
 Drew Brees threw for over 5,000 yards for the fifth time in his career.
-Brandin Cooks and Michael Thomas, the 47th overall pick in the 2016 NFL Draft, both had over 1,000 yards receiving.
+Brandin Cooks and Michael Thomas, the 47th overall pick in the 2016 NFL draft, both had over 1,000 yards receiving.
 Running back Mark Ingram II broke 1,000 yards rushing for the first time in his career.
+Despite having the top scoring offense in the league, the Saints finished 7–9 for the third consecutive year.
+This put them in place for the 11th overall pick in the 2017 NFL draft.

 2017: Return to the playoffs

 Before the season, the Saints acquired longtime Viking and All-Pro running back Adrian Peterson.
 However after playing in only four games in which he rushed for 81 total yards, the Saints traded Peterson to the Arizona Cardinals.
-Alvin Kamara would go on to have a successful rookie season as the Saints finished the year with an 11-5 record to return to the playoffs after a three-year absence.
+Alvin Kamara would go on to have a successful rookie season as the Saints finished the year with an 11–5 record to return to the playoffs after a three-year absence.